PrismarineJS/mineflayer/docs/api.md

 The new block will be placed at `referenceBlock.position.plus(faceVector)`.

+#### bot.placeEntity(referenceBlock, faceVector)

+This function also returns a `Promise`, with `Entity` as its argument upon completion.

+ * `referenceBlock` - the block you want to place the entity next to
+ * `faceVector` - one of the six cardinal directions, such as `new Vec3(0, 1, 0)` for the top face, indicating which face of the `referenceBlock` to place the block against.

+The new block will be placed at `referenceBlock.position.plus(faceVector)`.

 #### bot.activateBlock(block, [callback])

 This function also returns a `Promise`, with `void` as its argument upon completion.